Fred Newton (rugby union): Career

 Newton had an unusual playing career.

 Out of the Linwood club in Christchurch, he played just one game for the Canterbury provincial side in 1901.
 He did not play again until 1904 where he totalled a further 6 matches.

 Newton was selected for the famous Original's tour of the Northern hemisphere.
 Before leaving Newton played in the three matches on the tour to Australia.

 He was the heaviest player in the squad and because of that he was given the nickname, "Fatty".

 An injury prevented Newton from appearing in the first eight matches, but he recovered to play in 16 games.

 Although Bill Cunningham was preferred over Newton, Cunningham suffered injuries and then became sick preventing him from playing, thus Newton was selected in the teams for the test against England and the famous "Match of the Century" against Wales.
 Cunningham had recovered for the test against France but fortunately Newton was kept with Cunningham played as a loose forward.

 Newton scored a try in the test against England.

 After the tour Newton moved to Westport for his job working with the railways.
 He joined the White Star club in Westport.
 Ineligible for Canterbury, he played one final match for the Buller union, against Marlborough in 1908.

 It was reported that Newton had no desire to train hard in order to keep fit otherwise he certainly would've played more 1st-class games.

+He had lived for a number of years in Loburn, but died in Christchurch.